1

 THE LAWS OF PHYSICS ALLOW BOTH

-discussion has focused on expansion —expansion of space, expansion of the
+discussion has focused on expansion —expansion of space (the vacuum), expansion of the

 universe.
 There is, however, another side to the story.
 Einstein wrote,